 Remediation – Services to restore the damaged property back to its state prior to the incident.

 - Fire – After a fire, the home has two types of required services.
 The first is the clean-up and removal of smoke (the scent along with stains) from furnishings, fixtures and of course the personal effects of the owners.
 The second type of service relates to the actual damaged caused by the fire.
-If structural, the work involved is broad and often there is hidden issues.
+If structural, the work involved is broad and often there are hidden issues.

 - Water – More common than fire damage, but water based accidents are less costly overall to the insurance company.
 Common causes include frozen pipes, aged water heaters and plumbing issues.
 Here, the key is the mitigation step above in getting the residence dried out including the personal items.
 Any damage to the home is more superficial and generally involves flooring replacement.
 Sometimes, cabinets must be replaced.

 - Storm Damage – A third type of remediation is caused by storm (wind) damage.
 Mostly exterior work is performed when storm damage is involved.
 Obviously, roofing is the most common form of repair.
 Others include siding replacement.
 However, when large storms such as hurricanes and tornadoes are involved, the damage is often more extensive as trees fall on homes causing internal damage and structural issues.

 The above two groupings and their respective services are customarily performed by restoration contractors.
 For the restoration contractor, there are some historical business dynamics related to each type of service as I note below.